 Consumers can also set up to pay certain bills automatically using a credit card, to ensure a due date isn’t missed.
 If a rewards credit card is used, and you pay your entire balance in full each month, the rewards earned can be a huge bonus.

 Here are five standout credit cards for paying monthly bills.

 U.S. Bank Cash+ Visa Signature: Best for utility payments and gym memberships

-With the U.S. Bank Cash+ Visa Signature card, cardholders have the convenience of earning up to 5% cash back on their first $2,000 in combined eligible purchases each quarter on two categories they choose, which can include utilities.
+With the U.S. Bank Cash+ Visa Signature card, cardholders have the convenience of earning up to 5% cash back on their first $2,000 in combined eligible purchases each quarter on two categories they choose, which can include both utilities and gym memberships.
 Just pay your utility bills or monthly gym membership fee with this card and score high cash back benefits.

 This card takes rewards to an extra level, as cardholders get 2% cash back on an everyday spending category of choice (like gas and groceries) and then 1% on all other purchases.